 The NYISO must achieve an acceptable level of initial price accuracy.
-Clear and effective rules regarding price reservations and corrections are important, but do not diminish the need for improved performance in initial price calculation.
-The NYISO is dedicating substantial resources to addressing the root causes of price errors, which were detailed in the Action Plan discussed with Market Participants on September 1.
+Clear and effective rules regarding price reservations and corrections are important, but do not diminish the need for improved performance in initial price accuracy.
+The NYISO is dedicating substantial resources to addressing the root causes of price errors, which are detailed in the Action Plan presented to the Management Committee on January 25, 2006.